10-3-2-1-0 Rule for Sleep

 Implementing the 10-3-2-1-0 Sleep Rule

-Practicing the 10-3-2-1-0 rule in your daily routine can seem challenging at first, but it’s all about creating new habits.
+Practicing the 10-3-2-1-0 rule in your best daily routine can seem challenging at first, but it’s all about creating new habits.
 Here are some tips to help you get started:

 1. Plan Your Day: Schedule your caffeine intake earlier in the day and plan your meals so that you finish eating well before bedtime.